clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - Now, when I call the `run` function, nothing is logged to the console.
 That's because the `console.log` is wrapped up in an inner function, `sayHi`.
-- Everytime we call the `run` function, we are creating a breand new `sayHi` function, but never calling it.
+- every time we call the `run` function, we are creating a brand new `sayHi` function, but never calling it.

 #### Core React Loop